IrinaIID/RS-School-Stage0/README.md

-# RS-School-Stage0
+# My first works on the RS course stage0

-My first works on the RS course stage0
+**Code for each project in a separate branch**

 *momentum - https://irinaiid.github.io/RS-School-Stage0/momentum/